Alfred Binet: Education and early career

-When his involvement with hypnosis waned as a result of failure to establish professional acceptance, he turned to the study of child development spurred on by the birth of his two daughters, Marguerite and Alice, both born in 1885 and 1887.
+Still, this failure took a toll on Binet.
+In 1890, he resigned from La Salpêtrière and never mentioned the place or its director again.
+He turned to the study of child development spurred on by the birth of his two daughters, Marguerite and Alice, born in 1885 and 1887.
 Binet called Alice a subjectivist and Marguerite an objectivist, and developing the concepts of introspection and externospection in an anticipation of Carl Jung's psychological types.
 In the 21-year period following his shift in career interests, Binet "published more than 200 books, articles, and reviews in what now would be called experimental, developmental, educational, social, and differential psychology."
 Bergin and Cizek (2001) suggest that this work may have influenced Jean Piaget, who later studied with Binet's collaborator Théodore Simon in 1920.
 Binet's research with his daughters helped him to further refine his developing conception of intelligence, especially the importance of attention span and suggestibility in intellectual development.

+A job presented itself for Binet in 1891 at the Laboratory of Physiological Psychology at the Sorbonne.
+He worked for a year without pay and by 1894, he took over as the director.
+This was a position that Binet held until his death, and it enabled him to pursue his studies on mental processes.

-Despite Binet's extensive research interests and wide breadth of publications, today he is most widely known for his contributions to intelligence.
+Despite Binet's extensive research interests and wide breadth of publications, today he is most widely known for his contributions to intelligence in collaboration with Simon.
 Wolf postulates that this is the result of his not being affiliated with a major university.
 Because Binet did not have any formalized graduate study in psychology, he did not hold a professorship with a prestigious institution where students and funds would be sure to perpetuate his work.
 Additionally, his more progressive theories did not provide the practical utility that his intelligence scale would evoke.

-Binet and his coworker Fere discovered what they called transfer and they also recognized perceptual and emotional polarization.
-Binet and Fere thought their findings were a phenomenon and of utmost importance.
-After investigations by many, the two men were forced to admit that they were wrong about their concepts of transfer and polarization.
-Basically, their patients had known what was expected, what was supposed to happen, and so they simply assented.
-Binet had risked everything on his experiment and its results, and this failure took a toll on him.

-In 1890, Binet resigned from La Salpêtrière and never mentioned the place or its director again.
-His interests then turned towards the development of his children, Madeleine and Alice, who were two years apart.
-This research presages that done by Jean Piaget just a short time later, regarding the development of cognition in children.

-A job presented itself for Binet in 1891 at the Laboratory of Physiological Psychology at the Sorbonne.
-He worked for a year without pay and by 1894, he took over as the director.
-This was a position that Binet held until his death, and it enabled him to pursue his studies on mental processes.
-While directing the Laboratory, Theodore Simon applied to do doctoral research under Binet's supervision.
-This was the beginning of their long, fruitful collaboration.
-During this time he also co-founded the French journal of psychology, L'Année Psychologique, serving as the director and editor-in-chief of the journal that was the first scientific journal in this domain.
+During this time Binet also co-founded the French journal of psychology, L'Année Psychologique, serving as the director and editor-in-chief of the journal that was the first scientific journal in this domain.
+During this period he worked with Victor Henri, nowadays more famous for his work in physical chemistry and the origins of enzymology, on the effects of intellectual fatigue on the composition of faeces.